ibm-cloud-docs/satellite/providers.md

 ### DNS for location control plane
 {: #gcp-reqs-dns-control-plane}

-If you use GCP hosts for your [{{site.data.keyword.satellitelong_notm}} location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane), the location subdomain and DNS is not automatically registered for you.
-Instead, you must manually set up the DNS.
+If you use GCP hosts for your [{{site.data.keyword.satellitelong_notm}} location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane), the location subdomain is not automatically registered for you.
+Instead, you must manually set up the DNS entries.
 {: shortdesc}

 1. [Add your hosts to the location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).